 HORT 6007/CITA 6007.
-SAFETY OF FRUIT AND VEGETABLE PRODUCTS.
+SAFETY OF FRUIT AND VEGETABLE PRODUCTS (On demand, I).
 Three credit hours.
 Two hours of lecture and one three-hour laboratory per week.

 Advanced study of intrinsic and extrinsic factors that determine the growth of microorganisms, during post-harvest, processing, storage, and transportation of fruits and vegetables that may affect public health.